mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 This was valid in 1986, and in the present.

-There are no mechanisms that make it feasible to formally verify highly complex software and we do not see academic publications that indicate a change in this trend.
+There are no mechanisms that make it feasible to formally verify highly complex software and we don't see academic publications that indicate a change in this trend.

 ## Tools and environments